raballew/okd-the-hard-way/docs/02-services.md

 ## Installer

-The installer is a commandline tool designed to help experts and beginners to setup and configure OKD in various [environments](https://github.com/openshift/installer/blob/master/README.md#supported-platforms).
+The installer is a command line tool designed to help experts and beginners to setup and configure OKD in various [environments](https://github.com/openshift/installer/blob/master/README.md#supported-platforms).
 Think of it as an installation wizard with different levels of customization